 Brand Promise

-A brand promise clearly describes the specific benefits and experiences customers can expect from a brand.
-It builds trust and credibility by signalling what customers can expect from the brand.
+A brand promise clearly states the specific benefits and experiences customers can expect from a brand.

 Brand Recognition